 How Do You Know When You’ve Solved The Case?

 With hauntings, you never really know for sure.
 Ghosts have a way of not answering questions directly or not at all.
-It takes a lot of time investigating, which most of us don’t have.
+It takes a lot of time to investigate, which most of us don’t have.
 You have to go back to the same place time again.
 You may only get 1 night at a haunted place … ever.

 If you do go back, there’s no guarantee you’ll get the same activity as before.
 So, you list your clues, see how they map back to your research, and try again.